Sport in the United Kingdom: Field hockey

 Sam Quek won gold as part of the British hockey team at the 2016 Summer Olympics.

-Field hockey is the second most popular team recreational sport in the United Kingdom.
+Field hockey is a fairly popular recreational team sport in the United Kingdom.
 The Great Britain men's hockey team won the hockey tournament at the 1988 Olympics, while the women's hockey team repeated the success in the 2016 Games.
 While hockey receives widespread television coverage during the Olympics, coverage outside that is small, especially relative to its participation level.
 The success of the women's team in 2016 has raised the profile of the sport, the women's side and a number of the team's star players, notably captain Kate Richardson-Walsh and goalkeeper Maddie Hinch.